rckarl77/HelloWorld/README.md

 # HelloWorld
-Thos my first project on github
+This my first project on github.
+Im using this project to figure out how it works.
+That's all.